tan-res-space/rag-interface/documents/ASR_Error_Reporting_PRD.md

 **Acceptance Criteria:**
 - [ ] I can click and drag to select text in the ASR draft interface
 - [ ] Selected text is highlighted with a distinct color
-- [ ] I can select multiple non-contiguous text segments
+- [ ] I can select multiple non-contiguous text segments for a single error report
+- [ ] Each text segment maintains its own position coordinates and metadata
-- [ ] The system captures the exact position and timestamp of selected text
+- [ ] The system captures the exact position and timestamp of each selected text segment
-- [ ] I can deselect text by clicking outside the selection
+- [ ] I can deselect individual text segments or clear all selections
+- [ ] Visual indicators show the relationship between multiple selected segments
+- [ ] The system validates that all segments belong to the same speaker context

 **Story Points:** 5
 **Priority:** High